jameskress/Visualization_Vignettes/ParaView_Vignettes/README.md

 # ParaView_Vignettes

-This guide is for the [ParaView_Vignettes Repository](https://gitlab.kitware.com/jameskress/KAUST_Visualization_Vignettes/-/tree/master/ParaView_Vignettes?ref_type=heads), which provides a collection of examples (vignettes) demonstrating how to use ParaView on KAUST's high-performance computing resources, including Ibex and Shaheen III.
-It covers running the examples and configuring ParaView for interactive use.
+This guide is for the [ParaView_Vignettes Repository](https://github.com/jameskress/Visualization_Vignettes/tree/master/ParaView_Vignettes), which provides a collection of examples (vignettes) demonstrating how to use ParaView on high-performance computing resources.
+It covers running the examples and configuring ParaView for interactive use in HPC environments.

 <br>